Anirban166/GSoC20-Tests/README.md

 <img src="Images/microbenchmark_largeset.png" width="60%"> <br>

-From the data above we can infer that cDPA is consuming more time than PeakSegPDPA (which is expected) for a large values in the dataset. <br>
+From the data above we can infer that cDPA is consuming more time than PeakSegPDPA (which is expected) for large values in the dataset. <br>
 The observations made above won't be noticeable if we used autoplot and directly jumped into a dataset with possibly more of large values, wherein only the expected trend in time complexity will be shown (and not the initial reverse trend) in the violin plots. <br>

 (2) Using ggplot: